shakedzy/models-watcher/README.md

 found on Hugging Face's website (such as the model tree and) to extract additional information about each model, thus deciding if it's new or modified.

+## Which models is it looking for?
+To try and narrow down the number of models, the watcher performs several filters:
+1. Time based - Only models which were created/modified in a given time-fram
+2. `model-index` - Only models with a valid `model-index`
+3. Have dependents - Only models which are used as base models for other models (fine-tunes, quantizations, etc.)

+The watcher only consideres models which match all the above criterias.

 ## Running yourself
 If you'd like to run this script yourself, you'll first need a Bot Token and a Group ID.